hyperledger/besu-docs/docs/Tutorials/Examples/Privacy-Example.md

 # Privacy-enabled Quorum Developer Quickstart tutorial

-The privacy-enabled private network example runs a private network of Hyperledger Besu and Orion nodes managed by Docker Compose.
+The privacy-enabled private network example runs a private network of Hyperledger Besu and private transaction manager nodes managed by Docker Compose.
 It's an expanded version of the [Quorum Developer Quickstart tutorial](Private-Network-Example.md).

 You can use the [Block Explorer](Private-Network-Example.md#block-explorer), make